 The Manitoba Provincial Nominee Program (MPNP) is one of the only Canadian immigration programs to actively recruit newcomers abroad through its Strategic Recruitment initiatives.
-The new Manitoba Employer Direct Recruitment Pathway, scheduled to launch in November, 2018, builds on current Strategic Recruitment initiatives to target skilled workers overseas whose expertise is required in Manitoba.
+The new Manitoba Employer Direct Recruitment Pathway will on current Strategic Recruitment initiatives to target skilled workers overseas whose expertise is required in Manitoba.

 Potential candidates through this pathway work closely with a Manitoba-based employer to build their application, starting with an interview which takes place overseas.
 A job offer is required, along with further eligibility requirements (see below).
 However, the pathway does not have a points requirement to meet, and is not aligned with the federal Express Entry system.